 The Green Alliance for Veteran Education (G.A.V.E.) was organized exclusively for charitable and educational purposes as specified in Section 501 (c) (3) of the Internal Revenue Code.
 It is important to note that one hundred percent of our donations go directly to assisting veterans and their families, as none of our staff receive payment for their work.

 All activities of G.A.V.E. are carried out for the benefit of military veterans who have faithfully served their country and may now be struggling with employment issues, low or no income, and even homelessness.
-Some may be suffering from traumatic brain injury or post-traumatic stress disorder, and many often feel alone and frustrated.
+Some may be suffering from traumatic brain injury, post-traumatic stress disorder, depression and or may just feel alone and frustrated in the civilian world.
 By providing up-to-date resource information, claim support, therapeutic and education opportunities to veterans and their dependents, G.A.V.E. is instrumental in facilitating the veterans’ successful reintegration back into civilian life.